Scoring Methodology

 Overview

 Each public water system receives a score from 0 to 100, where 100 represents the best possible water quality (no detected contaminants, no violations).
 The score is calculated by starting at 100 and applying deductions based on contaminant test results and violation history.
+For a quick, plain-language walkthrough before the technical details, see how to read a water quality report.

 Scoring Formula